RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 #### Potential accessibility barriers

 ### Copy object
 Create a copy of an object from a virtual space or exhibition.
-This associates a copy with the users avatar but leave a copy in the virtual space or exhibition.
+This associates a copy with the user's avatar but leaves a copy in the virtual space or exhibition.
 ####

 ### Discuss